v4rshi/v4rshi.github.io/seasons_eda.md

 <img src="images/spotify_project/top_genres_by_season_barplot.png?raw=true" width="1000" class="zoom" alt="Zoomable Image"/>
 This chart displays the popularity of various music genres across seasons:

-- Pop is the most popular genre overall, followed by EDM and pop dance.
+- Pop leads in overall popularity, followed by EDM and pop dance.
-- Many genres, especially pop and EDM, are more popular in winter.
+- Pop and EDM are particularly popular in winter.
-- Some genres like rap and hip hop show stronger popularity in summer.
+- Rap and hip hop gain traction in summer.
-- There's a wide range of genres represented, from mainstream to niche.
-- Electronic and dance-oriented genres dominate the top rankings.
+- Genres range from mainstream to niche, with electronic and dance genres topping the list.
-- All genres show some seasonal variation in popularity.
-- Even less popular genres maintain a presence across all seasons, like uk dance and r&b.
+- All genres exhibit seasonal popularity shifts, including less popular ones like UK dance and R&B.

 I also did this by top 5 Genres over the years separated by season:
 <img src="images/spotify_project/genres_years_stacked.png?raw=true" width="1000" class="zoom" alt="Zoomable Image"/>
 Key points:

-- Wide variety of genres represented
-- Genre popularity fluctuates seasonally and yearly
+- Genres vary widely and shift seasonally and yearly.
-- Some genres (e.g., pop, rap) appear consistently
+- Pop and rap appear consistently.
-- Summer 2017 shows highest genre diversity
+- Summer 2017 had the most diverse genre representation.
-- Recent years (2022-2024) have more stable genre distribution
+- Recent years (2022-2024) show more stable genre distribution.
-- New genres emerge over time
+- New genres emerge over time.
-- Data shown as percentages for easy comparison
-- Covers 8 years, good for long-term trend analysis

-### 10. I wondered, do I like current releases or nostalgic music more, and does this vary by season?
-The boxplot graph below shows how my music listening habits change throughout the year.
-It compares the age of songs I listen to (how long ago they were released compared to when it was added to a playlist) across different seasons.
-The insights were very interesting.
+### 10. I explored whether I prefer current or nostalgic music and if this changes by season.
+The boxplot below shows how the age of songs I listen to varies across seasons, revealing some interesting patterns.

-A primer on what a boxplot even is: it is a simple visual tool that shows the spread and symmetry of a dataset by dividing it into quartiles and highlighting key statistics like the median and potential outliers.
-It uses a box to represent the middle 50% of the data and lines extending from the box to show the range, making it easy to see how data is distributed.
-Feel free to also refer to [this guide](https://www.simplypsychology.org/boxplots.html) on how to interpret boxplots.
+A boxplot visually represents data spread and symmetry by dividing it into quartiles, showing the median and potential outliers.
+For more on interpreting boxplots, see [this guide](https://www.simplypsychology.org/boxplots.html).

 <img src="images/spotify_project/currentn_v_nostalgic_boxplot.png?raw=true" width="1000" class="zoom" alt="Zoomable Image"/>

-Key findings:
+**Key findings:**

-- Overall trend: I typically listen to songs that are up to 10 years old, regardless of the season.
+- **Overall:** I usually listen to songs up to 10 years old, no matter the season.
-- Summer nostalgia: During summer, I tend to listen to the oldest songs compared to other seasons.
-This might be because summer free time makes me nostalgic for past experiences.
+- **Summer:** I dive into the oldest tracks, probably because summer nostalgia kicks in.
-- Autumn freshness: In autumn, I listen to the newest music or songs I've most recently added to my playlists.
+- **Autumn:** I prefer the freshest tunes or the ones I've recently added to my playlists.
-- Winter and spring: These seasons fall in between summer and autumn in terms of how old the music I listen to is.
-- Occasional oldies: In all seasons, I sometimes listen to much older songs, going back 60-70 years.
+- **Winter and Spring:** My music choices are a mix of summer's oldies and autumn's new hits.
+- **Occasional Oldies:** I throw in some tracks from 60-70 years ago every now and then.
-- Preference for older music: Across all seasons, I tend to listen to more older songs than newer ones, but this trend is strongest in summer and weakest in autumn.
+- **Older Music Preference:** I lean towards older songs year-round, especially in summer and least in autumn.

-This pattern suggests that my mood and the time of year influence my music choices, with summer bringing out my most nostalgic side and autumn inspiring me to explore newer tunes.
+In summary, my mood and the season shape my music preferences, with summer making me nostalgic and autumn getting me excited about new tunes.

-I also broke it down by year to try and see in greater detail if this trend of listening to nostalgic music held true:
+I also looked at yearly trends to see if this nostalgic streak holds up over time:
 <img src="images/spotify_project/boxplot_years.png?raw=true" width="1000" class="zoom" alt="Zoomable Image"/>

-It is quite clear that the trend of listening to older music on average remains the same, with the exceptions of Spring 2023 and (part) of Winter 2024, where more songs were closer to the year of release than not, indicating a bias to newer releases.
+The trend of favoring older music remains consistent, except for Spring 2023 and part of Winter 2024, when I leaned towards newer releases.

 ### 11. I counted unique genres and did a [Pareto](https://www.cec.health.nsw.gov.au/CEC-Academy/quality-improvement-tools/pareto-charts#:~:text=The%20Pareto%20Chart%20is%20a,represented%20by%20the%20curved%20line.) analysis to see what genres of music make up most of my listening.
 For those unfamiliar with what a Pareto (also known as the 80/20 rule) suggests 80% of effects come from 20% of causes, helping people prioritize efforts on the most impactful areas.
 Sometimes it may not even be 80/20, but that is the ratio most commonly used.

- I am unclear on what to glean from this for now, but it was interesting to see that nearly 50% of my music falls into just 30 genres when there are 1412 distinct ones present!
-The graph below just shows the top 100 genres so you cannot see the Pareto shape/tail very clearly.
-I realized that if I wanted to do any clustering later on, I would have to delve into this deeper.
+The fact that nearly 50% of my music falls into just 30 genres out of 1412 suggests a concentration of preference.
+Although the graph below shows only the top 100 genres, making the Pareto distribution less visible, this finding suggests a need for deeper exploration of the genres present in the dataset.
+I will hold off on this for now, but I can see this being interesting if I wanted to build a recommendation engine.

 <img src="images/spotify_project/pareto_zoom.png?raw=true" width="1000" class="zoom" alt="Zoomable Image"/>